Writing a Common App essay can make any student feel anxious and making it “great” creates even more pressure.

 Unfortunately biases still exist, so it’s best not to write about controversial topics like religion or disabilities like OCD, social anxiety, or other impairments.

 Use the Right Format

-Your student’s main college essay should be a traditional essay style.
-There’s no need to be overly clever, submit a poem instead of an essay, or try other unusual tactics.
+Nothing fancy or outlandish is needed here, so try not to be overly clever, submit a poem instead of an essay, or try other unusual tactics.

 The main college essay is really about your student showing a little of their interior life to an admissions counselor.

 If you want to submit additional materials, especially if they are relevant to your major, use the supplement or look for an invitation to send additional work.

 If your student would like assistance moving step-by-step through the essay process, this free guide can be a big help.